thiagokokada/burgaur/README.rst

 EXAMPLES
 ========

-To update all out-of-date packages from AUR (excluding VCS packages) you can
-run:
+Update all AUR packages

 ::

     $ burgaur -su

-To force update all packages ending with -git (like "burgaur-git"), you can
-run:
+Force-update all packages that contain '-git'

 ::

     $ burgaur -fu=-git  # The equals (=) is necessary because of the dash (-)

-To force update only one package, you can do:
+Force-update a package

 ::

     $ burgaur -fu burgaur-git

-To install a package that you know the name:
+Install a package

 ::

     $ burgaur -mi package

-For problematic packages, you can temporary change the directory where packages will be build (by default, on ``/var/tmp``) and keep the result files for later use using:
+For problematic packages, you can temporarily change the package build directory (by default, on ``/var/tmp``) and keep the resulting files for later use using:

 ::